khmild/S42B_Intellistep/README.md

 - Much better stepper calibration
 - New menu items for setting PID parameters

-GCode Table
+G/M Code Table

+- G6 (ex G6 D0 R1000 S1000) - Direct stepping, commands the motor to move a specified number of steps in the specified direction.
+D is direction (0 for CCW, 1 for CW), R is rate (in Hz), and S is the count of steps to move.
+Requires `ENABLE_DIRECT_STEPPING`
 - M17 (ex M17) - Enables the motor (overrides enable pin)
 - M18 / M84 (ex M18 or M84) - Disables the motor (overrides enable pin)
 - M93 (ex M93 V1.8 or M93) - Sets the angle of a full step.
 This value should be 1.8° or 0.9°.
 If no value is provided, then the current value will be returned.
 - M115 (ex M115) - Prints out firmware information, consisting of the version and any enabled features.
 - M116 (ex M116 S1 M"A message") - Simple forward command that will forward a message across the CAN bus.
-Can be used for pinging or allowing a Serial to connect to the CAN network
+Can be used for pinging or allowing a Serial to connect to the CAN network.
+Requires `ENABLE_CAN`
 - M306 (ex M306 P1 I1 D1 W10 or M306) - Sets or gets the PID values for the motor.
 W term is the maximum value of the I windup.
 If no values are provided, then the current values will be returned.
+Requires `ENABLE_PID`
-- M307 (ex M307) - Runs an autotune sequence for the PID loop
+- M307 (ex M307) - Runs an autotune sequence for the PID loop.
+Requires `ENABLE_PID`
 - M308 (ex M308) - Runs the manual PID tuning interface.
-Serial is filled with encoder angles
+Serial is filled with encoder angles.
+Requires `ENABLE_PID`
 - M350 (ex M350 V16 or M350) - Sets or gets the microstepping divisor for the motor.
 This value can be 1, 2, 4, 8, 16, or 32.
 If no value is provided, then the current microstepping divisor will be returned.
 - M352 (ex M352 S1 or M352) - Sets or gets the direction pin inversion for the motor (0 is standard, 1 is inverted).
 If no value is provided, then the current value will be returned.
 - M353 (ex M353 S1 or M353) - Sets or gets the enable pin inversion for the motor (0 is standard, 1 is inverted).
 If no value is provided, then the current value will be returned.
 - M354 (ex M354 S1 or M354) - Sets or gets if the motor dip switches were installed incorrectly (reversed) (0 is standard, 1 is inverted).
 If no value is provided, then the current value will be returned.
 - M355 (ex M355 V1.34 or M355) - Sets or gets the microstep multiplier for the board.
 Allows to use multiple motors connected to the same mainboard pin, yet have different rates.
 If no value is provided, then the current value will be returned.
+Requires `ENABLE_CAN`
 - M356 (ex M356 V1 or M356 VX2 or M356) - Sets or gets the CAN ID of the board.
 Can be set using the axis character or actual ID.
 If no value is provided, then the current value will be returned.
+Requires `ENABLE_CAN`
 - M500 (ex M500) - Saves the currently loaded parameters into flash
 - M501 (ex M501) - Loads all saved parameters from flash
 - M502 (ex M502) - Wipes all parameters from flash, then reboots the system